PACE Technologies metallographic abrasive blades sectioning consumables

 The goal of any cutting operation is to maximize the desirable effects, while minimizing the undesirable effects.

-Sectioning can be categorized as either abrasive cutting and precision wafer cutting. abrasive cutting is generally used for metal specimens and is accomplished with silicon carbide or alumina abrasives in either a resin or resin-rubber bond.
+Sectioning can be categorized as either abrasive cutting and precision wafer cutting.
+Abrasive cutting is generally used for metal specimens and is accomplished with silicon carbide or alumina abrasives in either a resin or resin-rubber bond.
 Proper blade selection is required to minimize burning and heat generation during cutting, which degrades both the specimen surface as well as the abrasive blades cutting efficiency.
 Wafer cutting is achieved with very thin precision blades.
 The most common wafering blades are rim-pressed abrasive blades, in which the abrasive is located along the edge or rim of the blade.
 Precision wafering blades most commonly use diamond abrasives, however cubic boron nitride (CBN) is also used for cutting samples that react to dull diamond (e.g. high carbon, heat treated steels cut more effectively with CBN as compared to diamond).
 Wafer cutting is especially useful for cutting electronic materials, ceramics and minerals, bone, composites and even some metallic materials.

 Return to top